 There are two ways to get to the top of search results: ad placement or a great SEO strategy.
 What’s the difference between paid and organic search?
 It’s like paying for friends versus being the kind of person that other people enjoy being around.
 Let’s search for pink designer shoes to get a better idea of the difference between the two.

-Nordstrom is covering their bases because they have a ridiculous marketing budget and can afford to do so; however for most of us, it makes sense to have our foundations properly set before starting to trying to buy your way to the top.
+There are several paid placements, but Nordstrom shows up in both the paid and the organic search results.
+They paid to be at the top and also earned their way to the top through organic SEO.
+Nordstrom is covering their bases because they have a ridiculous marketing budget and can afford to do so.
+However, for most of us it makes sense to have our foundations properly set before starting to trying to buy your way to the top.

 Google is happy when their customers are happy.
-In addition to everything else that Google is, let’s look at it in the simplest of terms.
-Google is a business that provides search results for its users.
-They want to make sure they’re quality search results and that their customers are satisfied.
-After all, if someone searched for baseball cards but got recipes for lemon meringue pie instead, they would soon choose a different search engine like Yahoo or Bing, right?
+In addition to everything else that Google is, let’s look at it in the simplest of terms: Google is a business that provides search results for its users.
+They want to make sure they provide quality search results and that their customers are satisfied.
+If someone searched for baseball cards but got recipes for lemon meringue pie instead, they would soon choose a different search engine like Yahoo or Bing, right?

 The way Google knows if your site is about baseball cards or pie recipes is through indexing.
 Google has gazillions of little spiders, or bots, that crawl the internet and take inventory of your site.
-Who are you?
-What products and services do you provide?
-Who is your ideal customer?
-The more clear and concise the language on your website, the more valuable the information is to the Google spiders, and the happier Google will be.
+These bots want to know:

+If someone searched for baseball card collector events, you will not be in the first page of search results because Google doesn’t know you host them.
+You didn’t give Google all the information, so now Google can’t make you happy.
 The more information Google has about your site, the more quickly and accurately they can index you and you can “get found” in those search results.
 Your ideal customer has a question or they have a problem.
 Make sure that your site spells out the answer or solves the problem.